 - Parameters of the called module can be assigned using column values.

 - The called module is called not once, but as many times as there are rows in the table with the "Iterate" action.

 The diagram below shows how Module A iterates Module B using a list of file names.
 Module B has a parameter named Param1.
 This parameter is assigned by Module A with a new file name every time it runs Module B. Because the input dataset (Table 1) in Module A has 3 rows, the "Iterate" action calls (iterates) Module B exactly 3 times — once per each file name in column [File Name].

-Most frequently, iterations are run for lists of files, or lists of dates.
-Such lists can be generated using transformation "Calendar" (generates a sequence of dates) or transformation "List of files" (generates a list of files in a folder).
+Frequently, iterations are performed against a list of files, or a list of dates.
+Such lists can be generated using the "Calendar" action (generates a sequence of dates) or "List of files" (generates a list of files in a folder).
 Alternatively, they can be imported from a database or a text file.

 Hint: To quickly obtain a list of files in a folder simply drag the folder into EasyMorph.

-We've preperared a pack of 5 iteration examples.
-Each example has an illustrated description and annotations in project tables and transformations.
+We've prepared a pack of 5 iteration examples.
+Each example has an illustrated description and annotations in project tables and actions.

 - Example 2 – split one file into many files